-The portfolio delivered a quarterly distribution of 0.67 cpu, compared to a nil distribution for the August quarter.
+The portfolio delivered a quarterly distribution of 0.33 cpu, a reduction when compared to last quarter.
 This comprised of interest earned on the portfolios' investments in cash (approximately 30% of the portfolio) and predominantly highly rated Australian and global bonds.
-The turnaround of bond markets saw an increase in interest income being received from the bonds in the portfolio, as compared to last quarter.
-However, because cash rates are lower compared to last year, cash is contributing less to your distribution.
+Most of the rebound in bond markets occurred prior to the last quarter which is why the income distribution was slightly lower this quarter.
+When compared to the distribution in February 2009, income received from cash is also much lower as the Reserve Bank of Australia slashed cash rates throughout much of 2009.